 When do I notice any effect?

-Usually the first night but most definately in about three days
+Usually the first night but most definitely in about three days

 What if I can’t wear the trays?